Trump says 'We'll see' on North Korea summit, to insist on denuclearisation

 She said the model that would be followed in dealing with North Korea was “the President Trump model.”

 “He’s going to run this the way he sees fit.
-We’re 100 percent confident...he’s the best negotiator.”
+We’re 100 percent confident ... he’s the best negotiator.”

 A U.S. official said the North Korean statements had taken the White House off guard after North Korean leader Kim’s diplomatic outreach both to the United States and South Korea.